tigerfarm/SyncSamples/nodehttp/README.md

 ## Application Environment Setup

-Use your Twilio account values to set the Environment variables used in webserver.js.
+Use your Twilio account values to set the Environment variables used in webserver.js program.
 ````
 $ export ACCOUNT_SID ACxxx...xxx
 $ export SYNC_SERVICE_SID ISxxx...xxx